ZMonk91/DiamondHunt-Mobile-Toolkit/README.md

 * Wiki

 ## Known Bugs
-* Vertical Scrollbar Glitces when barely visible, also turns on and off every second
+* Vertical Scrollbar glitches when barely visible, also turns on and off every second
-* Sizes are wrong for items inside Dialogue box
 * On minimization, items don't align
 * Fourth counter is useless for now